 We can clamp the spindle at the desired length with a spindle clamp.
 To tie a tailstock at a specific position, the use of a locking lever is essential.

 To remove the tool from the tailstock, we can rotate the handwheel to its extreme back position to touch the wheel screw to the backside of the tool to apply pressure.

-A carriage is a combination of the parts to guide, move, support, and control the motion of the cutting tool.
+A carriage is a combination of parts to guide, move, support, and control the motion of the cutting tool.
 It consists of the following parts.

-The saddle is an H shape casting that fits the bed and slides along with the guideways.
+The saddle is an H shape casting that fits the bed and slides along the guideways.
 The Cross slide and tool post is the part of the saddle.

 8. Cross Slide

 It is a machined dovetail shape part that fits into the saddle to achieve cross-movement at a right angle to the lathe axis.
 With the handwheel of the cross slide, we can move the cross slide.

 9. Compound rest